php-fig/fig-standards/proposed/http-factory/http-factory-meta.md

 The most difficult part of defining the method signatures for the interfaces.
-As there is no clear declaration in PSR-7 as to what values are explicitly required, the properties that are read only must be inferred based on whether the interfaces have methods to copy-and-modify the object.
+As there is no clear declaration in PSR-7 as to what values are explicitly required, the properties that are read-only must be inferred based on whether the interfaces have methods to copy-and-modify the object.

 5. People